-As at May 9, seventeen of those affected had contracted a type of kidney failure, known as hemolytic uremic syndrome, which is known to occur alongside an e. coli infection.
-One person has died due to contracting e. coli from Romaine lettuce.
+As at May 9, seventeen of those affected had contracted a type of kidney failure, known as a hemolytic uremic syndrome, which is known to occur alongside an E. coli infection.
+One person has died due to contracting E. coli from Romaine lettuce.
 Although no details are available as yet, it has been stated that at least one affected consumer, or their family, has filed a lawsuit relating to the outbreak.

 FDA advice remains unchanged, stating that Romaine lettuce should be avoided unless it can be proven beyond all doubt that it did not originate from the Yuma, Arizona area.

 A wrongful death lawsuit can be brought by certain individuals, who are closely related to one who has died due to the negligence or wrongful actions of another person or entity.
 As well as ascertaining that you qualify to file for wrongful death compensation, your Los Angeles attorney will need to prove that:

 If you have lost a close family member, and believe you may be eligible to file for wrongful death compensation, a Los Angeles attorney from Law Offices of Howard Craig Kornberg could help maximize the monetary damages you recover.

 The law relating to wrongful death claims is strict and, in brief, you could qualify if you are considered to be one of the following: immediate family member, life partner, putative spouse, financially dependent, or parent of the deceased.
 An experienced wrongful death lawyer can provide legal advice specific to your individual circumstances.